管理数据的TTL(生存时间)

 trade_date + INTERVAL 4 YEAR TO VOLUME 'cold_volume';

-rule should materialize, but you can force it to make sure:
+1. The new TTL rule should materialize, but you can force it to make sure:

 ALTER TABLE my_table